 Becoming a Pledging Member

 Since everything in our lives is a gift from God, our human response is gratitude.
 Our sense of thankfulness leads us to want to give back using the God given resources in our lives.
 At St. Paul’s, we encourage everyone to take joy in giving of the time, talent and treasure that God has bestowed upon us.
 Members of our Christian community express their commitment through pledging, participation, and volunteering to be involved in the leadership of the Church.
 We strive for 100% participation in our pledge drives and we value both small and large pledge amounts.
 By filling out a pledge card and letting the vestry know how much you plan to give, you will enable vestry members to make appropriate budgetary and programatic plans for the coming year.You are invited to express your gratitude and commitment to Old St. Paul’s by filling out a pledge card, available from the Church Office.
-You are welcome to make a pledge by sending an email to our Business Manager at: email@example.com.
+You are welcome to make a pledge by sending an email to our office at firstname.lastname@example.org.
 Or you may pledge online by clicking on this link: http://stpaulsbaltimore.net/pledge/

 We see ourselves as a Christian community where we support and care for people so that they can be strengthened to do the Lord’s work all week long.
 Yet, we also enjoy doing service together with our friends from Church.
 So we have a variety of ways that people can be involved in various ministries.
 Read more